rudfoss/practical-react-with-typescript/README.md

 ### Generating API clients

-The `userdb-api-client` project serves as the target for auto-generated TypeScript clients for the api.
-The project is set up with the target `genCode` to run the generator and produce a TypeScript file for that client in the library `src` folder.
-Because this generation uses the npm package version of [nswag](https://github.com/RicoSuter/NSwag) which requires the Dotnet Core 6, 7 or 8 SDK to be installed.
-Because of this we will not be auto-generating clients as part of the course, but if you want to try it yourself you can install the [Dotnet Core SDK](https://dotnet.microsoft.com/en-us/download) and run the `genCode` target for the project.
+The `userdb-api-client` project serves as the target for generated TypeScript clients for the api.
+The generator uses the npm-version of [nswag](https://github.com/RicoSuter/NSwag) which requires the Dotnet Core 6+ SDK to be installed.
+Because of this automatic client generation has not been set up and we will not be generating clients as part of the course.
+If you want to try it yourself you can install the [Dotnet Core SDK](https://dotnet.microsoft.com/en-us/download) and run the `genCode` build target for the `userdb-api-client` to see how it works.